melbreaker/Neo4j-Tweet-Graph-Data-Model/README.md

 ### Create Domain nodes and relationships to Tweet nodes.

-The script use apoc.data.url() to extract domain name from the URLs.
+The script uses apoc.data.url() to extract domain name from the URLs.
 ```
 MATCH (tweet:Tweet)-[:CONTAINS]->(link:Link)
 WITH *, apoc.data.url(link.expanded_url) as url